-Figure 6: Termination reasons and their distribution
+Figure 9: Termination reasons and their distribution

-The variable ‘ds_terminated’ gets created within the preprocessing function and is set to 1 only for specific termination reasons.
-It can be chosen within the train-test-split function as alternative target.
+The variable ‘ds_terminated’ is created within the pre-processing function and is set only set to 1 for specific termination reasons.
+It can be selected as an alternative target within the train-test-split function.

-To choose this variable as target results – depending on the chosen reasons – mostly results in highly imbalanced data as you can see here for the default values:
+Choosing this variable as a target will, depending on the reasons chosen, most often result in highly unbalanced data, as can be seen below for the default values: